YorkCodeDojo/Connect4/Connect4.js/README.md

 ### Running and Debugging

 To run the project in debug mode, simply hit <kbd>F5</kbd>!
 Place breakpoints in your TypeScript code and view them in the debugger (<kbd>CTRL</kbd>+<kbd>Shift</kbd>+<kbd>D</kbd> or <kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>D</kbd>).

-## Contribute

-Yes, that would be great!
-Open a pull request and we'll go from there!

 ## License